themichaelbender/demos/blogs/get-command.md

         Accept wildcard characters?  false

 ```
-The next option is to get more granular and just search for the -RemoteAddress parameter by using -Parameter with Help like this.
+The next option is to get more granular and just search for the `-RemoteAddress` parameter by using `-Parameter` with help like this.

 ```

-S C:\Users\mibender> Help set-netfirewallrule -Parameter RemoteAddress
+PS C:\Users\mibender> Help set-netfirewallrule -Parameter RemoteAddress

 -RemoteAddress <String[]>
     Specifies that network packets with matching IP addresses match this rule.